soerenml/agent/src/prompts/head_analyst.md

      - Recap key financial indicators, market conditions, and the comparative analysis of both analysts.

 ### Format:
-   - Keep the analysis concise (1-2 pages).
+   - Keep the analysis concise.
    - Use bullet points or subheadings for clarity.
-   - Include relevant charts or tables to support your findings.